developerNoman/repoC/README.md

 # repoC
-This is the repository for the taskC
+This is the repository for the taskC in which the concept of rebasing is fullfilled.